bigmlcom/bigmler/docs/index.rst

                             default)
---no-batch                  Remote predictions are computed individually --model-tag MODEL_TAG       Retrieve models that were tagged with tag --ensemble-tag ENSEMBLE_TAG Retrieve models that were tagged with tag
+--no-batch                  Remote predictions are computed individually --model-tag MODEL_TAG       Retrieve models that were tagged with tag --ensemble-tag ENSEMBLE_TAG Retrieve ensembles that were tagged with tag

 Delete Remote Resources
 -----------------------